 (For what it’s worth, my kids are super pale, go outside daily, never wear sunscreen unless we are at the beach or outside all day, and don’t seem to get sunburns…although their grandfather is black so maybe those genes help even if they didn’t present themselves in any obvious way!).

-Read more about sunscreen in our blog post on nanoparticles of zinc oxide and melanoma.
+Read more about natural sunscreen in our blog post on nanoparticles of zinc oxide and melanoma.

-Bottom line: I sell safe sunscreen, but I still tell my private clients to let their kids get some sun!
-Of course I’m not a pediatrician, and you should talk to your own about this—but I think it’s unnecessary and potentially harmful to keep children slathered in sunblock year-round.
+Bottom line: We sell natural sunscreen in our online store, but I still tell my private clients to let their kids get some sun!
+Of course I’m not a pediatrician, and you should talk to your own about this—but I think it’s unnecessary and potentially harmful to keep children slathered in sunscreen year-round, even safe, natural sunscreen.

 Okay, I’m done preaching.
-Here’s some info on the Good Stuff when it comes to sunscreens (plus the Bad and the Sneaky).
+Here’s some info on the Good Stuff when it comes to natural sunscreen (plus the Bad and the Sneaky).